-The policy is the same as for the coach if an assistant coach/team official's child's ability does not qualify them for the team as evaluated by the committee, the child shall be released.
+If an assistant coach/team official's child's ability does not qualify them for the team as evaluated by the committee, the child shall be released.

 The Executive Committee must ratify all coaching staff and team officials.
 It is strongly recommended the team manager not be related to the coach.